LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/installation.rst

 9. Buildings Library 4.0.0 and higher

-CYMDISTPy has been tested with:
+CYMDISTToFMU has been tested with:

 - Buildings Library version 4.0.0 (Can be downloaded from `here <http://simulationresearch.lbl.gov/modelica/download.html>`_)